Brunswick Circuit Pro Bowling: Reception

 The PlayStation version received favorable reviews, while the PC version received average reviews, according to the review aggregation website GameRankings.
 Brunswick Circuit Pro Bowling's biggest supporters called the game addictive and the most accurate Bowling simulation ever.
 More lukewarm reviewers, written by critics uninterested in bowling, suggested only hardcore fans of the sport may enjoy the game.
+Although acknowledging how true the simulation was to Bowling, Play journalist Tom Sargent and Game Informer's Jay Fitzloff found that to be a detriment given how lame the real-life experience is.

-Jules Grant of The Electric Playground wrote in a three-month-early review of the PlayStation version that while there were different difficulty levels, there was no explanation of game rules and ball physics for those new to Bowling.
+Jules Grant of The Electric Playground wrote that while there were different difficulty levels, there was no explanation of game rules and ball physics for those new to Bowling.
+Finding Bowling "one of the least interesting sports in existence", N64 Gamer journalists Arthur Adam and Narayan felt the simulation failed to provide anything worthwhile for even devotees of the sport, suggesting the only thing that "may excite a few nerds" was the incorporation of real-life players.

 A common highlight was the game's realistic simulation of the sport, particularly with the physics.
 PC Gamer critic Joel Durham Jr. noted that the complexity of the pin movements led to varying, unexpected results: "Once in a while you’ll get lucky and a downed pin will roll into that last remaining pin for a strike; other times, you'll think you nailed the pocket but wind up with a split."
-Next Generation said that the PlayStation version's "only downfall is that it's kind of a slow-paced game with forgettable music and general-looking graphics.
-Still, it's good in all the right areas of gameplay, and it plays well."

 Positive comments were made on the features, such as the high amount of them.
-Durham Jr. and AllGames Michael L. House claimed that the different oil patterns and gameplay modes, such as practice, incentivized players to improve their skills.
+Durham Jr. and AllGame's Michael L. House claimed that the different oil patterns and gameplay modes, such as practice, incentivized players to improve their skills.
 Wrote Durham Jr., "you'll be yearning to raise your average just a little bit, or trying to nail those three strikes you need in the tenth to break 200".
 GameSpot's Jeff Gerstmann praised the video clips about the bowlers, calling them "the most hilarious gaming moments in recent memory", and recommended even non-Bowling fans to buy the game just to see them.
 Game Informer enjoyed the replay option unusual in other games, and the Cosmic Bowling feature "because it's just too gaudy not to like".
 IGN's Tal Blevins also loved Cosmic Bowling, calling it one of the game's best modes.